-The SS Robin Trust has a Board of Trustees with an exceptional range of local and national expertise, along with an experienced team of staff and volunteers and enthusiastic supporters.
+The SS Robin Trust as a registered charity, has a Board of Trustees with an exceptional range of local and national expertise, along with an experienced team of staff and volunteers and enthusiastic supporters.

 Our Board of Trustees

 Eric Reynolds is the founding director of Urban Space Management (USM).
 He has been involved in numerous urban regeneration schemes since the early 1970’s.
 His projects include setting up Camden Lock Market, revitalisting the Elephant and Castle Shopping Centre, creating Merton Abbey Mills, bringing new life to Spitalfields Old Fruit and Vegetable Market, turning Greenwich Market around, building a new indoor tented market in Swindon, creating a small business centre out of Sneinton Wholesale Market in Nottingham, devising Gabriels’ Wharf and refurbishing Bishopsgate Goodsyard.

 He created Container City, USM’s design and build side based around re-using shipping containers.
 He leads the work at Trinity Buoy Wharf, home to London’s only lighthouse as a centre for arts and creative activity.
 In addition he acts as a regeneration advisor across the country and is a trustee of several voluntary bodies.